FarhanaUK/Portfolio/README.md

 ## 2. Interactive UI:

-Built with React and Tailwind CSS, the interface is interactive and modern, allowing users to easily navigate through sections.
+Built with React and Tailwind CSS, the interface is designed to be sleek, responsive, and user-friendly.
+The interactive elements, such as hover effects, smooth transitions, and dynamic content, ensure a modern browsing experience.

 ## 3. Project Showcase: